The Magnificent Mausoleum Of Humayun

 “To the debate of wasps

 the dialectic of monkeys

 (tall pink flame

 made of stone and air and birds

 by Octavio Paz

 Any experienced traveler should know better than to visit monuments that generate heavy tourist footfalls on weekends.
 The first Saturday after a much publicised re-opening post a controversial six year restoration, had to be far, far worse.

 But we had signed up for a walk around the Nizamuddin neighbourhood and it seemed imprudent to shuttle up and down within our short time frame.
 That is the reason we landed at the grand mausoleum of Humayun that gloomy afternoon, along with a few hundred other people.

-I was disappointed of course.
-And I wasn’t about to leave town without decent photos of the ‘Taj Mahal of Delhi’.
-So we returned very early Monday morning, and spent a couple of sublimely solitary hours reveling in the magnificence of the necropolis….in the serene silence of those pink stones.
+I was disappointed and was not about to leave town without decent photos of the ‘Taj Mahal of Delhi’.
+So we returned very early Monday morning, and spent a couple of sublimely solitary hours revelling in the magnificence of the necropolis….in the serene silence of those pink stones.
 Paz had it down pat.

 The first mausoleum of a Mughal emperor in India (his father Babur’s remains lie in the Bagh-e Babur in Kabul, Afghanistan), as well as one of the first garden-tombs in the subcontinent, Humayun’s tomb is a true labour of love by the emperor’s grieving chief consort (and cousin), Bega Begum.